 Handmade papermaking, Japanese Suminagashi, Leporello, Origami folder & Booklets

-On 14 & 15 June, at the Middelste Molen in Loenen, artists Betty Disco and Miriam v.d Linden of studio Papiertuin will offer a course in basic handmade papermaking.
+On 12 and 26 october, at the Middelste Molen in Loenen, artists Betty Disco and Miriam v.d Linden of studio Papiertuin will offer a course in basic handmade papermaking.
 Students will learn papermaking techniques for artistic applications, making sheets of paper in various colors, sizes and shapes.
 Divers exotic raw fibers and inclusions are available to experiment with.
 By means of embossing, stenciling and laminating on elongated sheets of self-made paper, students can form a harmonica book and create a ‘story’ in images.

 In addition, the Japanese suminagashi technique will be taught.
 Suminagashi literally means 'floating ink'.
 It is an ancient Japanese marbling technique that developed in the 12th century.